 Bachelor of Arts

-The Inclusive Adolescence Education Program prepares students for New York State initial teacher certification in Adolescence Education, English (7-12) and in Teaching Students with Disabilities (7-12).
-The Inclusive Adolescence Education Program requires that students major in English and complete requirements for a major in Inclusive Adolescence Education: English.
-The courses in the program give students instruction and experience working with students with disabilities in inclusive settings and in self-contained classrooms.
+The courses in the program give students instruction and experience working with students with disabilities in inclusive settings and in self-contained classrooms, and combine the study of a Core Content (English) with the study of Adolescence Education.
 Because the coursework approaches education topics from an intersectional lens, issues of inclusion cannot be separated from the core of the Adolescence program.
 All students who seek New York State certification in 7-12 education must complete the dual certification track in one content area and in Teaching Students with Disabilities (7-12).

 - To prepare students to understand and integrate knowledge of physical, social, cognitive, and emotional development, with understandings of disabilities and multiculturalism, and to constructively assess and evaluate student needs, abilities, and developmental and academic progress;

-- To prepare student to teach appropriate 7-12 content in accordance with the pertinent learning standards for New York State, and to develop and implement a standards-based curriculum that produces students who are college and career-ready.
+- To prepare students to teach appropriate 7-12 content in accordance with the pertinent learning standards for New York State, and to develop and implement a standards-based curriculum that produces students who are college and career-ready;

-The program's professional semester and field placements occur in multiple middle and high schools in the Syracuse City School district and surrounding areas.
-Students also spend a summer at Cazenovia College after their junior year studying strategies for teaching students with disabilities and working in summer programs and schools with adolescents with disabilities.
+The program's professional semester and field placements occur in multiple middle and high schools in local and rural districts in surrounding areas.
+Students also spend a summer at Cazenovia College after their junior year studying strategies for teaching students with disabilities, and working in summer programs and schools with adolescents with disabilities.